millson1/login-system/README.md

 ## Limitations ⚠️

 - This project is designed for educational purposes and is **not secure** for production use.
-- User data is not safely stored or encrypted; do not use sensitive information.
+- User data is not safely stored, but it is encrypted; still, do not use sensitive information.

 ## Contributing 🤝